containers/bootc/docs/src/building/guidance.md

 location outside of `/usr`, and may include all three types of data undernath its single toplevel directory.
 For example, it may write log files to `/opt/examplepkg/logs`.
-A simple way to handle this is to change the directories that need to be writble to symbolic links to `/var`:
+A simple way to handle this is to change the directories that need to be writable to symbolic links to `/var`:

 ```dockerfile